etcd-io/website/content/en/docs/v3.6/op-guide/configuration.md

 description: etcd configuration files, flags, and environment variables
 ---

-You can configure etcd through either of the following (or a combination of those):
+You can configure etcd through one of the following:

 - **[Command-line flags](#command-line-flags)**
 - **Environment variables**: every flag has a corresponding environment variable